mobilecoinfoundation/mobilecoin/mobilecoind-dev-faucet/README.md

 ### Launching

-The faucet should be started using a keyfile (which is json containing a mnemonic string or a root entropy).
+The faucet should be started using a keyfile, which is a json formatted file containing a mnemonic string or a root entropy for a MobileCoin account.

 Required options are: